 Please consider taking local transit.
 During the academic year, September - May, parking is at a premium and generally full before 8 a.m.

 Please note: Terminal parking is for Transit customers only, not for use by surrounding businesses.
 Violators may be ticketed or towed at the owner's expense.

-For those who do not wish to pay for parking, there is ample parking available in over 1,000 remaining stalls.
+For those who do not wish to pay for parking, there is over 1,000 free stalls available.